 Because candy canes are just a mixture of sugar, corn syrup, peppermint flavoring, and red food coloring, there’s not much about them that is healthy.
 The smoothie tastes amazing without the candy cane additions, but they are fun if you want to include them.
 Candy canes are generally vegan-friendly (if they don’t use crushed beetles for the red dye), but here are brands that are safe to use: Spangler, Jolly Rancher, Brach’s, Jelly-Belly, and Sweet-Tart.
-If you want to go for a more natural option, try the organic version from YumEarth.

 As for most smoothie recipes, the essential piece of equipment is a high speed blender.
 You can totally make this using a regular blender, but it just won’t be as super smooth when it’s finished.
 Aside from a cozy mason jar or large glass and your ingredients, you’re good to go!

 If you try this holly jolly vegan banana smoothie recipe, let us know what you think by leaving a comment and rating below!
 Be sure to follow along on Pinterest, Instagram and Fa